 Mr. Pastwik stated that he is unaware of that policy and it's a state level policy question.
-It has to do with how land is appraised and how monies are offered for property acquisition which is honestly above his pay grade he said.
+It has to do with how land is appraised and how monies are offered for property acquisition.

 Mr. Thompson stated that he has been through ROW acquisition before and the value of your land is what VDOT tells you the value is.